 I just heard about this remake of It’s Always Sunny in Philadelphia, but I’m not sure where to watch it yet.
 Here’s a clip- if you find an entire episode, please let me know.

 If you recognize the picture at the beginning of this post, you already know which show this is.
+I couldn’t find any full episodes on YouTube, but here’s a promo:

-Or leave me a comment below with your favorite Russian TV shows!
+Leave me a comment below with your favorite Russian TV shows!